nikches/react-native-models/README.md

 Implementation of the models for React Native.

 ### Features:
-- serialize/deserialize classes and store them in AsyncStorage;
+- serialization/deserialization of the classes and saving them in AsyncStorage;
 - setters/getters for properties;
+- validating of property's type;
+- creating of object's state from properties;
-- validation of the property's type.
+- populating of the model's object from state.

 ### Exaples